Language Modeling Teaches You More Syntax than Translation Does: Lessons Learned Through Auxiliary Task Analysis: Methods

 \subsection{Model Architecture and Training}

 We train all our models using OpenNMT-py \citep{opennmt} and use the default options for model sizes, hyperparameters, and training procedure---except we increase the size of the LSTMs, make the encoders bidirectional, and use validation-based learning rate decay instead of a fixed schedule.
 Specifically, all our models (except language models) are 1000D, two-layer encoder-decoder LSTMs with bidirectional \mbox{encoders} (\mbox{500D} per direction) and 500D embeddings.
 We train models both with and without attention \citep{Bahdanau2015}.
-For language models, we train a single 1000D forward language model and a bidirectional language model---two 500D language models (one forward, one backward) trained separately, whose hidden states are concatenated.
-All models, including our untrained baseline models, are randomly initialized with a uniform distribution between $-0.1$ and $0.1$, the default in OpenNMT-py.
+For language models, we train a 1000D forward language model and a bidirectional language model---two 500D language models (forward and backward) trained separately, whose hidden states are concatenated.
+All models, including our untrained baseline, are initialized from a uniform distribution ($-0.1, 0.1$), the default in OpenNMT.

 We use the same training procedure for all our models.
 We evaluate on the validation set every epoch when training on the 1 and 5 million sentence datasets, and evaluate approximately every 5 million sentences when training on the larger datasets.
 We use SGD with an initial learning rate of 1.
 Whenever a model's validation loss increases relative to the previous evaluation, we halve the learning rate and stop training when the learning rate reaches $0.5^{15}$.
 For each training task and dataset size, we select the model with the lowest validation perplexity to perform auxiliary task evaluations on.
 We report model performance in terms of perplexity and BLEU \citep{BLEU} in Table~\ref{tab:ppl}.
 For translation we use beam search ($B=5$) when decoding.